top of page

 Loneliness is not the same thing as being alone and social connection isn’t the same thing as human interaction.
 We know, thanks to a growing body of research, that loneliness and connectedness aren’t external conditions; they are psychological states.
 One can have thousands of online friends, followers, and connections and yet feel completely alone.

 Back in the 1990s, scholars started calling the contradiction between an increased opportunity to connect and a lack of human connection the “Internet paradox.”
 A prominent 1998 study conducted at Carnegie Mellon showed a correlation between increased Internet usage and increased loneliness.
-However, they also found that, over time, the Internet predicted better outcomes for extraverts and those with more social support but worse outcomes for introverts and those with less support.

 Since then, we've continued to discover how social media adversely impacts connections with others.
 Mounting evidence suggests that social media use significantly compromised relationship dynamics — including quality time, conflict, and relationship satisfaction regardless of whether the relationship is romantic or not.